roman-milk/roman-milk.github.io/a-wife-awoken.md

+===

- ****** A Wife Awoken Ch.
-01 ****** bydirty_geezer© I'm amazed that Charles manages to keep control, starting slowly, his long deep thrusts filling Sam completely.
+I'm amazed that Charles manages to keep control, starting slowly, his long deep thrusts filling Sam completely.
 Sam makes animal sounds in her throat has he pulls out, only to ram home again, stretching her pussy lips around his cock.
 Slowly and surely he starts pumping into her faster, and I hear his balls slap against her arse, and her pussy making the wet sounds of a cunt being fucked hard and fast.

  "That's it, fuck her, fuck her hard!"
 I chant, my own cock getting hard again, my body on a high, watching my wife turn into the slut I always wanted.
 I move around so I can help pin her down, my strong arms holding her down, so that Charles can fuck her harder, deeper.
 My tongue finds a nipple, and I bite and suck it hard, making Sam cry out, gasping for more.